 Social skills describe the behaviours and communication skills that a person uses to successfully interact and connect with other people.
 Friendships require a mutual exchange of give and take.
 Learning to share games, toys, experiences, feelings and time for each other forms the foundations of friendships in childhood.
 In the early years of development, children learn social skills through play.
-The ability to use language and non-verbal communication skills, such as eye contact, facial expression and body language are important for effective conversational skills.
-Knowing how to interpret and respond to the thoughts and feelings of others is also essential for developing lasting relationships with others.
+Knowing how to interpret and respond to the thoughts and feelings of others can support young people with engaging in successful social interactions and developing lasting relationships with others.

 How do play and social skills develop?

 Social skills begin developing from birth, as your baby experiences connection and pleasure from interactions with you.
 Your baby learns to take turns and engage in back and forth circles of communication as you observe and copy each others facial expressions, gestures and noises.
 As your child grows, their relationship needs and skills mature and change.
 Your toddler will begin learning the joys of playing people games and singing songs and nursery rhymes together.
 Parallel play with other children will emerge at this age, as your child begins to enjoy playing along side other children.
 They will play with the same toys and show a keen interest in their friend’s play, but will usually prefer to play independently with their own toys.

 Pretend play is also an important stage of development during this time.
 Your child will begin to use ‘pretending’ in their play by acting out simple, everyday actions that adults do such as talking on a toy phone, or feeding their doll.
 By 2 years of age, they will begin playing with dolls as if they are real by feeding them, putting them to bed and giving them roles to play.
 Your child may also be enjoying pretending to play different roles themselves like pretending to drive a car, or be a baby and go to sleep.